datacamp/courses-introduction-to-python/chapter4.md

 *** =instructions
 - Print out the first first and second column of the first ten rows, so row index 0 up to and including row index 9
-- Print out a sub-array containing all three columns in the row indexes XXX up to __and including__ XXX.
-These are all the players of the XXX.
+- Print out a sub-array containing all three columns in the row indexes 205 up to __and including__ 235.
+These are all the players of the *New York Yankees* (NYY).

 *** =hint
 - For the first instruction, you can use `[:10, :].
-- For the second instruction, you can use XXX.
+- For the second instruction, you can use `[:, 205:236]`.

 *** =pre_exercise_code
 ```{python}